llamdodev/cv-challenge/README.md

 ## Submit

-Please zip your work once it's complete and send it to developers@waldo.com.
+You should have received an upload link from us.
+Please zip your work once it's complete and upload it there.

 ## Input